-Study: German start-ups have only minor losses in investments
+Study: German start-ups have only minor investment losses

-Better than expected: German start-ups continued to do well in 2020, according to a study.
-In total, more than 5 billion euros were invested, a decrease of 15 percent.
-The e-commerce and healthcare sectors benefited, while mobility and FinTechs saw declines.
+Better than expected: German start-ups also fared well in 2020, according to a study.
+A total of over 5 billion euros was invested, a decrease of 15 percent.
+The e-commerce and healthcare sectors benefited, while mobility and fintechs saw declines.

-EY Germany CEO Hubert Barth summarizes, "The clear winners last year were the health and e-commerce sectors, in each of which significantly higher sums were invested.
-On the other hand, the investment volume in mobility startups and FinTechs shrank sharply."
-670 million flowed into health start-ups, 42 percent more than in the previous year.
-This industry thus ranks second in terms of deals, while first place, as in 2019, is software and analytics with 228 deals with an investment volume of one billion euros.
+Hubert Barth, Chairman of the Management Board of EY Germany, summarizes: "The clear winners last year were the health and e-commerce sectors, in which significantly higher sums were invested.
+On the other hand, the investment volume in mobility start-ups and FinTechs shrank significantly."
+670 million was invested in healthcare start-ups, 42% more than in the previous year.
+This puts this sector in second place in terms of deals, with software and analytics in first place, as in 2019, with 228 deals with an investment volume of one billion euros.
 That is a loss of 15 percent.
 Investors invested less money overall, but entered into more individual deals.
-This is also reflected in the record number of 743 financing rounds in total with a simultaneous loss of 16 percent of the volume.
+This is also reflected in the record number of 743 financing rounds with a simultaneous loss of 16% of the volume.

 Like it?
 Please spread the word: